ConorTighe/Raspberry-Pi-Gesture-App/README.md

 ### User Authentication
 #### Session
 To implement a user login and registration service to the web app, a session is needed to allow you to store information specific to a user from one request to the next.
 It keeps track of the active user until the user logs out.
-Session allows us to restrict users from certain weather services.
-If a person is not registered on the web app then they are restricted and cannot access extra features such as weather data.
+Session allows us to restrict users from certain features such as the gesture recognition.
+If a person is not registered on the web app then they are restricted from the features.
 Sessions is implemented on top of cookies and signs the cookies cryptographically.

 ![](https://user-images.githubusercontent.com/22341150/39085860-04aa195a-4581-11e8-904e-768da53181cc.PNG)